Support The New Criterion

 Editor & Publisher

 P.S.
 No such letter is complete without a post scriptum reinforcing the urgency of its message.
-We need to raise $340,000 through this appeal; find your place on the following!
+Here are the particulars.
+We need to raise $300,000 by the end of our fiscal year, June 30; find your place on the following!

 10 people give $5,000................$50,000